ampatspell/ember-cli-documents/NOTES-2.md

 * can use computed properties to create models manually
 * can use computed properties to find and filter models

+* can have multiple model stores. each has it's own `documents` so that it is possible to have per-database model stores (or per DS peekAll types)

 ``` javascript
 export default ModelsStore.extend({